facultymatt/gmg-js/README.md

 ## TODO update with latest

+## Structure

+This project is based on structure in this article: https://softwareontheroad.com/ideal-nodejs-project-structure/.
+A quick read over will help you better navigate this project.

 ## Command API

 Command api allows for remote control of your GMG.
 A few implementation notes